teeframe/protocol-documentation/src/packets/default-packets.md

 Every snap chunk contains at least a current tick and delta tick value:

 - **Current Tick** : the current tick of the server.
-- **Delta Tick** : the current tick - the Ack Game Tick value from the last received "INPUT" chunk.
+- **Delta Tick** : the current tick - (the Ack Game Tick value from the last received "INPUT" chunk).

 :::info
 Delta tick will be current tick - (-1) if the server has not received any previous "INPUT" chunk from the client.